The following Environment practice note provides comprehensive and up to date legal information covering:

-As a general rule — the same rules and laws will apply after exit day (11 pm on 31 January 2020), as before exit day, until the implementation period completion date.
-For more on this, see Practice Note: Brexit legislation tracker—Brexit SIs—commencement.
+As a general rule—the same rules and laws applied after exit day (11 pm on 31 January 2020), as before exit day, until the implementation period completion date (IP completion day).

-From the point of its exit from the EU, the UK's relationship with the EU will be governed by the Withdrawal Agreement, an international treaty negotiated by the UK and the EU during the withdrawal period, which is intended to:
+From the point of its exit from the EU, the UK's relationship with the EU was governed by the Withdrawal Agreement, an international treaty negotiated by the UK and the EU during the withdrawal period, which intended to:

 tie up the administrative and financial loose ends associated with the UK's membership of the EU